Engaging the Community

-The RCD takes an active role in educating youth and their families about agriculture, resource conservation and watershed health.
+The RCD takes an active role in educating youth and community members about agriculture, resource conservation and watershed health.
 Our staff prepares materials and educational displays suited to our audience and focused on soil and water conservation and best management practices.
 We participate in the annual Steelhead Festival, Sonoma County Farm Bureau’s Ag Days, Day of the Child, Petaluma River Watershed Cleanup, Russian River Watershed Cleanup, Petaluma Youth Ag Day, Healdsburg Water Carnival, and a number of other community organized educational events.

 In partnership with local colleges and universities, the RCD sponsors internship (paid and unpaid) opportunities to students interested in watershed protection, resource conservation, and conservation education.
 These are valuable internships for students to gain experience in the field.